 Unfortunately, my UA ColdGear top is slightly loose and I wish I’d sized down.
 Also, given the $50-$80 price tag, it seems to make more sense to get a wool base layer instead.

 Uniqlo claims its Heattech technology somehow “converts moisture into warmth” with ultra-fine microfibers.
 People on Reddit and hiking/backpacking forums have also praised these base layers for their exceptional lightweight warmth.
 Me?
 Not so much.

 I’ve used Heattech and the upgraded Heattech Extra Warm (with brushed lining) on several trips, and each time I had to wear double layers just to be able to tolerate the cold.
-That said, Heattech base layers are ultra-comfy and don’t stink too badly.
+I haven’t tried the latest Heattech Ultra Warm series (all this marketing is getting ridiculous IMO), but Heattech base layers are definitely comfy and don’t stink too badly.
 I’d say it’s good for 5-10°C temperatures if you get cold easily, like I do.

 Very soft, stretchy, and comfortable